tetra-framework/tetra/docs/reactive-components.md

 These groups can be used to dispatch component notifications to

-* **one specific user**: No matter where he/she is connected, all sessions on all devices are reached.
+* **one specific user**: No matter where the user is connected, all sessions on all devices are reached.
 This is especially useful for user messages, list updates etc.
 * **one session**: This is just for one website user (even not authenticated), *at one device, but maybe multiple opened tabs*.
 Useful for updates that should not be visible on other devices, like unsaved data in a form.
 * **everyone**: the `broadcast` group reaches ALL connected devices.
 Don't overuse this.
 It's helpful for global status updates, anonymous new tickers, or system alerts ("Warning!
 Shutdown planned in 2 minutes.")